 There are already a couple of progeny campdrafting and both are doing very well, Pull Ya Socks Up (winner of the West Wyalong Challenge) and Reys Sweet Bobby Sox.

 Reys Ya Garter will continue to compete in campdrafts and his progeny are showing up in both campdrafting and cutting, both with impressive results.
-The Holden’s have put more focus on promoting him as a sire and he stands at Seven Creeks Equine following his campdraft campaign with Hugh Miles.
+He is campaigned by Hugh Miles and stands at Hugh Miles Breeding & Performance Horses’ facilities at Tamworth.